 Apps are available for Windows, MacOS, iOS, and Android.

 Simple Interface:SaferVPN achieves HD speeds.
-Reliably unblocks popular streaming content and has great privacy and security credentials.
+Reliably unblocks popular streaming content and has great digital privacy and security credentials.
 Lacks some popular features.
-Includes a 30-day money back guarantee.
+Includes 30-day money back guarantee.

 Read our full SaferVPN review.

 Hide.me is a Malaysia-based VPN provider that keeps zero logs of users’ activity and metadata.
 It’s one of the fastest VPNs we’ve tested to date.
-Users can choose from a variety of available protocols, although we recommend OpenVPN or IKEv2 for optimum security.
+Users can choose from various available protocols, although we recommend OpenVPN or IKEv2 for optimum security.
 Each VPN connection on those protocols nets you 256-bit AES encryption and perfect forward secrecy, more than enough to keep your security airtight.
-It’s not the most adept unblocker when it comes to geo-locked sites like Netflix, but for most Americans this won’t really matter.
+It’s not the most adept unblocker for geo-locked sites like Netflix, but for most Americans this won’t really matter.
 Certain servers are labeled for P2P filesharing activity.

 Apps are available for Windows, MacOS, iOS, Android, and Windows Phone.